MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/charles-levesque-matte/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Anciens membres (2020)
+  - Former Members (2020)
 ---

-Charles Lévesque-Matte a complété son stage dans le laboratoire MEDomics UdeS à l'été 2020.
-Il a travaillé sur la plateforme MEDomicsLab en y développant des modules de machine learning, en faisant de la traduction de Matlab vers Python et en y ajoutant un module JSON.
-Il a conservé son lien avec le laboratoire en étant auxiliaire de recherche à temps partiel durant l'automne 2020.
+Charles Lévesque-Matte completed his internship in the MEDomics UdeS lab in the summer of 2020.
+He worked on the MEDomicsLab platform developing machine learning modules, translating from Matlab to Python and adding a JSON module.
+He maintained his connection to the lab by being a part-time research assistant during Fall 2020.